Brazier85/Olaf/README.md

 ### ToDo

-* Implement Room Memory instead of using Cache
+* Implement room memory instead of using Cache
 * Implement dynmic creep generation based on collected energy
-* If there is a Tower do now Repair Flag for Builders
+* If there is a Tower -> no repair for builders
-    * Except for Walls and Ramparts
+    * Except for walls...